 The title "to the Hebrews" only appears in the 2nd century with Clemens of Alexandria (around 150 - 215 AD).
 As there is no other name known for the epistle it probably goes back to a very old tradition.
 But who were these Hebrews, and where did they live?

 "Hebrews" is a name for the Israelites and for the descendants of Abraham (cf Gen 14:13; Phil 3:5).
 And yet the epistle cannot have received its name for the fact only that there are so many references to the OT in it.
-The addressees must not only have been very familiar with the OT but they are also frequently addressed as originating from the people of Israel.
+The addressees must not only have been very familiar with the OT, but they are also frequently addressed as originating from the people of Israel.
 To this fact such expressions as "the fathers", "the prophets" (Heb 1:1), "the elders" (Heb 11:2) would point.
-Also the mention of Moses, Joshua and Aaron, who all belonged to the chosen people of God, confirm the same.
+Also, the mention of Moses, Joshua, and Aaron, who all belonged to the chosen people of God, confirm the same.

 In contrast to "the scattered strangers" that are the converted Jews of the Diaspora (see 1 Pet 1:1) the addressees of the epistle to the Hebrews lived in Palestine (Heb 10:11; 10:34; cf Acts 8:1).
-They were taught, admonished and encouraged by this epistle.
+They were taught, admonished, and encouraged by this epistle.

-This, in a word, was to instruct Jewish believers that Judaism had been superceded by Christianity.
-Unlike the Gentiles, who, for long centuries past, had lost all knowledge of the true God, and, in consequence, worshipped idols, the Jews had a Divine religion, and a Divinely-appointed place of worship.
+This, in a word, was to instruct Jewish believers that Judaism had been superseded by Christianity.
+Unlike the Gentiles, who, for long centuries past, had lost knowledge of the true God, and, in consequence, worshipped idols, the Jews had a Divine religion, and a Divinely appointed place of worship.
 To be called upon to forsake these, which had been venerated by their fathers for over a thousand years, was to make a big demand upon them.
-It was natural that even those among them who had savingly believed on Christ should want to retain the forms and ceremonies amid which they had been brought up; the more so, seeing that the Temple still stood and the Levitical priesthood still functioned.
+It was natural that even those among them who had savingly believed on Christ should want to retain the forms and ceremonies amid which they had been brought up; the more so, seeing that the Temple still stood, and the Levitical priesthood still functioned.
 An endeavor had been made to link Christianity on to Judaism, and as Acts 21:20 tells us there were many thousands of the early Jewish Christians who were "zealous of the law"—as the next verses clearly show, the ceremonial law.

 In addition to their natural prejudices, the temporal circumstances of the believing Jews became increasingly discouraging, yea, presented a sore temptation for them to abandon the profession of Christianity.
 We can scarcely realize the piercing sword which thus wounded their inmost heart.
 That by clinging to the Messiah they were to be severed from Messiah's people, was, indeed, a great and perplexing trial; that for the hope of Israel's glory they were banished from the place which God had chosen, and where the divine Presence was revealed, and the symbols and ordinances had been the joy and strength of their fathers; that they were to be no longer children of the covenant and of the house, but worse than Gentiles, excluded from the outer court, cut off from the commonwealth of Israel.
 This was indeed a sore and mysterious trial.
 Cleaving to the promises made unto their fathers, cherishing the hope in constant prayer that their nation would yet accept the Messiah, it was the severest test to which their faith could be put, when their loyalty to Jesus involved separation from all the sacred rights and privileges of Jerusalem.